Kjøgegaarden, aerial view of the 1923 clay tile roof

 1. 2003

-Roof reaches its 80-year expected lifespan.
-The board chooses to defer — but without ongoing data.
+Roof reaches 80-year expected lifespan.
+Board chooses to postpone — but without ongoing data.

 2. 2017